Last updated on December 14th, 2018

 Algeria and other African countries on the map.

-#6.
-The national animal of Algeria is the Fennec fox and their national football team (soccer) is named after the animal: “Les Fennecs”.
+6. The national animal of Algeria is the Fennec Fox (is the smallest of all the world’s foxes) and their national football team (soccer) is named after the animal: “Les Fennecs”.
 Football (soccer) is Algeria’s national sport.
 The fennec is a small desert fox with disproportionately large ears.

 Related: 53 Interesting Morocco facts

 11. All but two percent of Algeria’s exports are fossil fuels.
 Petroleum and natural gas make up 98 percent of the country’s exports.
 The country’s crude oil reserves are the 16th largest in the world with 12,200 million barrels of oil reserves (at the start of 2017).
 Algeria is also Africa’s largest oat market.

 12. Algeria owes no money to other countries; it has no external debt.
 Unfortunately, one in every four of its citizens lives on less than a dollar a day.
 Many Algerians are poor.
 The national currency is the Algerian Dinar.

 13. Only about three and a half percent of the country’s land is cultivated, far too little for feeding their population self-sufficiently.
 As a result, malnutrition is one of the nation’s principal health problems.
 Five percent of Algeria’s population is undernourished, according to the World Bank.

 14. Free national health care was introduced by the government in 1974 and helps pay for those who are sick and injured.
 Nearly all of the people living in urban areas and 80 percent of the population in rural areas have access to adequate sanitation.

 15. Algeria’s literacy rate is 80 percent; more men can read than women.
 Women have traditionally been discouraged from attending school to stay home with their mothers.
 French is the instructional language at school.
 English is taught as well.